lucasbekker/lucasbekker.github.io/_sections/Computer_components.md

  - Interfaces
  - Video engine

 Their functions don't differ that much from their CPU counterparts, other than the fact that they are optimized for their graphics related workloads and the fact that the cores are not of the general purpose kind.
-This makes it impossible for a GPU to perform certain tasks, like running an operating system.
+The features that GPU cores lack compared to CPU cores makes it impossible for a GPU to perform certain tasks, like running an operating system.

 ###### Massively parallel

-GPU's have a lot in common with CPU's, but the very specific workloads envisioned for GPU's caused them to be very distinctive in one aspect, they are massively parallel in nature.
+GPUs have a lot in common with CPUs, but the very specific workloads envisioned for GPUs caused them to be very distinctive in one aspect, they are massively parallel in nature.
 A typical high end CPU like the Intel Xeon Gold 6132 has a total of 28 floating point execution units, whereas a NVIDIA V100 GPU has 320 floating point execution units.

 ###### NVIDIA

-There are many vendors of GPU's ([AMD](https://www.amd.com/en), [NVIDIA](https://www.nvidia.com/en-us/), [Intel](https://www.intel.com/content/www/us/en/homepage.html), [Imagination Technologies](https://www.imgtec.com/)), most of which have products capable of some sort of compute support via [OpenCL](https://www.khronos.org/opencl/).
-OpenCL stands for Open Compute Language and is a fully open source and portable framework for compute on CPU's and GPU's.
+There are many vendors of GPUs ([AMD](https://www.amd.com/en), [NVIDIA](https://www.nvidia.com/en-us/), [Intel](https://www.intel.com/content/www/us/en/homepage.html), [Imagination Technologies](https://www.imgtec.com/)), most of which have products capable of some sort of compute support via [OpenCL](https://www.khronos.org/opencl/).
+OpenCL stands for Open Compute Language and is a fully open source and portable framework for compute on CPUs and GPUs.
 The main competitor of OpenCL is [CUDA](https://en.wikipedia.org/wiki/CUDA), which is proprietary to NVIDIA.

 CUDA is somewhat older than OpenCL and had a mature implementation before OpenCL, allowing CUDA to develop a head start with respect to the development of a GPGPU compute ecosystem.
 Combined with the very large dedicated graphics card market share of NVIDIA, results in CUDA being a dominant force in the GPGPU compute world.
 The most obvious disadvantage of this situation is vendor lock-in in NVIDIA's favor.